wittfabian/djangae/docs/index.md

 **The best way to run Django on Google App Engine.**

-Djangae (djan-gee) is a Django app that allows you to run Django applications on Google App Engine, including (if you want to) using Django's models with the App Engine Datastore as the underlying database.
+Djangae (jan-gee) is a Django app that allows you to run Django applications on Google App Engine, including (if you want to) using Django's models with the App Engine Datastore as the underlying database.

 Google Group: [https://groups.google.com/forum/#!forum/djangae-users](https://groups.google.com/forum/#!forum/djangae-users)